jadonk/validation-scripts/test-capemgr/README.md

 	 4: ff:P-O-L Bone-LT-eMMC-2G,00A0,Texas Instrument,BB-BONE-EMMC-2G
 	 5: ff:P-O-L Bone-Black-HDMI,00A0,Texas Instrument,BB-BONELT-HDMI
 	 6: ff:P-O-L Override Board Name,00A0,Override Manuf,pinctrl-test-7

+The $PINS file is a debug entry for the pinctrl kernel module.
+Looking at it tells us the state of the pinmux.
+To look at the pin state that I want, I grep for the lower bits of the address where the pinmux control register is for my pin of interest.
+Let's take a look and see that the mux mode is now 7.

 	# cat $PINS | grep 964
 	pin 89 (44e10964) 00000007 pinctrl-single